Firstyear/prd-blog/blog_source/2019/12/18/packaging_vendoring_and_how_it_s_changing.rst

 decades now, and so we can really see these features designed to promote - and fill in gaps - for these applications.

-For example, C applications are dynamicly linked.
+For example, C applications are dynamically linked.
 Because of this it encourages package maintainers to "split" applications into smaller units that can have shared elements.
 An example that I know is openldap which may be a single source tree, but often is packaged to multiple parts such as the libldap.so, lmdb, openldap-client applications, it's server binary, and probably others.
-The package maintainer is used to taking their scapels and carfully slicing sources into elegant packages that can minimise how many things are installed to what is "just needed".
+The package maintainer is used to taking their scalpels and carefully slicing sources into elegant packages that can minimise how many things are installed to what is "just needed".

 We also see other behaviours where C shared objects have "versions", which means you can install